blockchainmanc/simple-ledger/README.md

 Only one person, the chief accountant, can make entries and "owns" the smart contract (and has the relevant skills to make direct transactions via his wallet of choice).

-The rest of the cartel want to see the ledger entries to ensure their guys are getting the correct amounts.
+The rest of the cartel want to see the ledger entries (via their mobile devices or at their desktops) to ensure their guys are getting the correct amounts.

-The cartel are very confident and are happy with the public nature of the Blockchain transactions as they use a two letter code for all their dodgy counterparts.
+The cartel are very cocky and are happy with the public nature of the Blockchain transactions as they use a two letter code for all their dodgy counterparts.

 ## Smart Contract